 1.3 Assessment and surveillance of ExCBs

-The assessment and surveillance procedures of the IECEx System shall be supplemented with the assessment of the ExCB’s compliance with the IECEx Conformity Mark Regulations, IECEx 04 and this OD.
+The assessment and surveillance procedures of the IECEx System shall be supplemented with the assessment of the ExCB’s compliance with the IECEx Conformity Mark Rules, IECEx 04 and this OD.

-1.4 Changes to IECEx System Rules, Conformity Mark Regulations and Operational Documents
+1.4 Changes to IECEx System Rules, Conformity Mark Rules and Operational Documents

-The ExCB undertakes to continually comply with all IECEx System Rules, e.g. IECEx 01, IECEx 02, IECEx 03, IECEx 04 and Operational Documents, including their amendments, while holding an IEC License to issue IECEx Conformity Mark Licenses.
+The ExCB undertakes to continually comply with all IECEx System Rules, e.g. IECEx Basic Rules, IECEx 02, , IECEx 04 and Operational Documents, including their amendments, while holding an IEC License to issue IECEx Conformity Mark Licenses.

-The ExCB further undertakes to inform/notify holders of an IECEx Conformity Mark, issued by them, of changes to IECEx Conformity Mark Regulations, Section 2 of this OD and Terms and Conditions (OD 023).
+The ExCB further undertakes to inform/notify holders of an IECEx Conformity Mark, issued by them, of changes to IECEx Conformity Mark Rules, Section 2 of this OD and Terms and Conditions (OD 423).

-1.5 Termination of the IEC License
+1.5 Termination of the IEC License Agreement

 The license agreement between the IEC and ExCB, enabling the ExCB to grant IECEx Conformity Mark Licenses may be terminated by:

-The ExCB providing written notice to the IECEx Secretariat of its desire to terminate the License agreement with IEC
+The ExCB providing written notice to the IECEx Secretariat of its desire to terminate the License agreement with IEC; or

-The IEC providing written notice to the ExCB informing the ExCB of termination of the License agreement, with reasons given
+The IEC providing written notice to the ExCB informing the ExCB of termination of the License agreement, with reasons given.

+1.6 Actions following Termination of the IEC License Agreement

 Upon termination of the IEC License agreement, the ExCB shall:

-Cease to promote or display any association with the licensing of the IECEx Conformity Mark
+Cease to promote or display any association with the licensing of the IECEx Conformity Mark;

-Notify all holders of the IECEx Mark License, the ExCB have issued, that such IECEx Conformity Mark Licenses are no longer valid and must cease using the IECEx Conformity Mark
+Notify all holders of the IECEx Mark License, the ExCB have issued, that such IECEx Conformity Mark Licenses are no longer valid, cancelled on the IECEx On-Line Certificate System and must cease using the IECEx Conformity Mark; and

-Pay any outstanding fees to the IEC, via the IECEx accounts associated with annual or other fees as determined by the IECEx Management Committee
+Pay any outstanding fees to the IEC, via the IECEx accounts associated with annual or other fees as determined by the IECEx Management Committee.

-1.6 Procedure for an ExCB seeking an IEC License to issue IECEx Conformity Mark Licenses
+1.7 Procedure for an ExCB seeking an IEC License to issue IECEx Conformity Mark Licenses